Kenshiro-28/MAGI/README.md

 #### Configuration

-ENABLE_TELEGRAM_PLUGIN: enable or disable the Telegram plugin (default: disabled).
+ENABLE_TELEGRAM_PLUGIN: enable or disable the Telegram plugin.

 TELEGRAM_BOT_TOKEN: the token you received from BotFather.